pydata/xarray/doc/data-structures.rst

 xray does not enforce any restrictions on attributes, but serialization to some file formats may fail if you use objects that are not strings, numbers or :py:class:`numpy.ndarray` objects.

+As a useful shortcut, you can use attribute style access for reading (but not setting) variables and attributes:

+.. ipython:: python

+    ds.temperature

+This is particularly useful in an exploratory context, because you can tab-complete these variable names with tools like IPython.

 Dictionary like methods
 ~~~~~~~~~~~~~~~~~~~~~~~